imlobster/wash/README.md

 #### Instability and Maintenance:
 Since Batch is a very strict and limited language, wash is difficult to debug and maintain.
 Most errors are caused by Batch's specific syntax and interpreter limitations.
-For example: Command like `echo "hello && world"` will be interpreted as `echo "hello` and `world"`.
+For example: Command like `echo "hello && world"` will be interpreted as `echo "hello` and `world"`, or anything that ends with `/?` will print `call` command help page.

 #### Experimental Nature and Support:
 Initially, wash was created as an experimental, non-trivial fun project.
 Despite this, it may still be useful in certain scenarios.
+I use it from the day i created it and im not complaining most of the time.

 #### Performance and Speed:
 Batch is an interpreted scripting language.